 A list of lands available can be found on this link here.

-Collier County requires all bidders to be physically present at the Collier County Administrative Building in Room 711.
-The building can be found in the Collier County Government Complex.
+Collier County requires all bidders to be physically present in the Atrium of the main Courthouse in the Collier County Government complex.

 Auctions are held on Monday at 1:00 P.M. on a rolling basis as properties become available.